The Global Center for Good Governance in Tobacco Control

 Dr. Mary Assunta

-Head of Global Research & Advocacy
+Head of Global Research and Advocacy

 Atty.
 Deborah Sy